Data Expedition, Inc. ®

 Network Devices

-When traveling between computers, network datagrams will encounter many different systems.
 A typical Internet path involves between ten and twenty "hops", which are declared routers or other network nodes.
 For example, a datagram might travel through the source computer, a wireless gateway, an ethernet hub, a DSL or cable modem, an ATM switch, many fiber optic routers, a T1 line and router, several ethernet hubs, and the destination computer.
+Additional devices may be hidden between the hops, at the telecom level.

 Following is a list of the components and factors most likely to impact network performance.
 Note that several different components may be combined into a single network device.
 For example, a typical consumer DSL router includes a wireless gateway, ethernet switch, firewall, NAT, VPN, and modem in a single box.